itiskawa/asci_vid_converter/README.md

 This program takes an entry as a video clip (all standard formats accepted by OpenCV), and returns an .avi file of ASCII art.

+The whole code is available on the _master_ branch.

 Libraries Used:
 - PIL
 - OpenCV